davidlaprade/davidlaprade.github.io/_posts/2017-8-7-the-single-responsibility-principle-part-2.md

 you did just one thing: you went grocery shopping.
 You could also honestly say that you did many things:

-* you looked through circulars
+* you looked through circulars to find foods on sale
 * you decided what meals to have for the week
-* you went through your pantry to find out what foods you had
+* you went through your pantry to find out what foods you needed for those meals
-* you wrote some foods down on a list
+* you wrote those foods down on a list
 * you drove to the market
 * you picked up a cart
 * you put the foods on your list into your cart
+* you checked out
-* etc...
+* ...

 You get the idea.
 Speaking at the highest level, you did one thing.
 Speaking at the lowest, you did many.
 The question is just which level you *should* be